data-apis/array-api/spec/API_specification/creation_functions.md

          Similarly, for the three-dimensional case with input one-dimensional arrays of length `M`, `N`, and `P`, if matrix indexing `ij`, then each returned array must have shape `(M, N, P)`, and, if Cartesian indexing `xy`, then each returned array must have shape `(N, M, P)`.

-         The returned arrays must have a numeric data type determined by {ref}`type-promotion`.
+         Each returned array should have the same data type as the input arrays.

 (function-ones)=
 ### ones(shape, *, dtype=None, device=None)